Hello book club readers!

 - Have you ever felt a connection with a person through that person’s portrait?

-- How do you think residents of a small town in Vermont would respond to establishment of a cult in their town?
+- How do you think residents of a small town in Vermont would respond to a cult in their town?

 - Do you agree with Murray Gattis that Charles Philip Tucker was possessed?